MicrosoftDocs/azure-devops-docs/docs/pipelines/index.md

 ::: moniker range=">= tfs-2015"

-VSTS and Team Foundation Server help you implement a continuous integration (CI) and deployment (CD) pipeline for any app.
+VSTS and Team Foundation Server help you implement a continuous integration (CI), test, and deployment (CD) pipeline for any app.
 Tutorials, references, and other documentation show you how to configure and manage CI/CD for the app and platform of your choice.

 ## 5-Minute quickstarts